-6.4 System Level Diagnosis
+D. System Level Diagnosis

 To identify the fault-source, the Diagnosis Engine component in the SLHM needs to reason over the alarms (and their associated local mitigation actions) received from one or more Component Health Managers.
-The reasoning process isolates the fault source using a diagnosis technique based on a Timed-Failure Propagation Graph (TFPG) model of the system.
-In a TFPG model [2, 3, 4] the fault-sources (Failure Modes) and the anomalies (observed or un-observed Discrepancies) of the system are represented as nodes of a labeled, directed graph.
+The reasoning process isolates the fault source using a diagnosis technique based on a Timed-Failure Propagation Graph (TFPG) model of the system, see Sidebar 3.
+In a TFPG model [2], [3], [4], [28] the fault-sources (Failure Modes) and the anomalies (observed or un-observed Discrepancies) in the system are represented as nodes of a labeled, directed graph.
 The directed edges between nodes capture the propagation of the failure effect from the source node (Failure Mode/Discrepancy) to the destination node (Discrepancy).
 A propagation timing interval and the system mode wherein the fault effect can propagate are captured as edge properties.